kanansnote/py-venn-diagram/README.md

 - The intersection of the first and second circles gives rise to Fe, fostering empathy and harmonious interactions.
 - The intersection of the second and third circles reveals Si, bringing attention to detail and practicality.
 - The intersection of the first and third circles uncovers Ti, promoting logical analysis and problem-solving.
-- Lastly, the intersection of all three circles represents Ne, encouraging innovation and exploration.
+- The intersection of all three circles represents Ne, encouraging innovation and exploration.

 <img src="https://drive.google.com/uc?id=1Y3RqKam8MWtvyzxP_ppNMba_LvNfosr4" />